Authorized Instructor Program

 Becoming a Club Instructor

-To become a club instructor, the applicant must determine if there are openings available and submit an application on the website (below).
+To become a club instructor, the applicant must determine if there are openings available and submit an application.
 Flight Instructor openings in the club are limited to a ratio of 12:1 (members to instructors).
 This amounts to each instructor performing one Flight Review per month, or approximately 12 hours of flight instruction per instructor, per year.
 The membership ratio is evaluated monthly to determine new instructor openings.
-On average, that amounts to 160-170 instructors (not including Senior Instructors).
+On average, that amounts to 200 instructors (not including Senior Instructors).
 Once an opening has been confirmed, the applicant must have the following complete to be authorized to instruct in Plus One Flyers.

 • The applicant must be a club member.